elvisfox/nanorv32/README.md

 #### ENABLE_IRQ_TIMER (default = 1)

+NOTE: this functionality shall be replaced by `mtime` in future.

 Enables support for the `timer` custom instruction.
 Has no effect if `MACHINE_ISA` is 0.

 The `timer` instruction resets the timer counter to a new value.
 The counter counts down clock cycles and